Pension reform in Brazil: Jair Bolsonaro's proposal

-After winning the elections with reformist proposals, and a liberal, pro-market vision, Jair Bolsonaro had a great responsibility to approve the reform, knowing that if it failed, the country's pension system would collapse by the year 2021–2022, reaching an uncontrollable deficit.
-The government's economic team, led by Minister of Economy Paulo Guedes, predicted that without the reform, Brazil would have no scope for investment in all areas of government.
+Jair Bolsonaro won the elections with economically liberal, pro-market proposals.
+The Bolsonaro government's economic team, led by Minister of Economy Paulo Guedes, predicted that without the reform, Brazil would have no scope for investment in all areas of government.

 They also predicted that mandatory expenditures would consume 100% of the budget as early as 2022.
 Estimates made by the Ministry of Planning showed that expenditures that the government cannot cut (such as those with social security benefits, personnel, allowance and unemployment insurance) would jump from 91.8% in 2017 to 101.4% in 2022.
 That means the economic team would have no margin to make investments and would still need to cut the budget to be able to close their accounts.
 According to Planning projections, discretionary expenses (essentially investments), which are already small, would be reduced gradually.
 They would go from 8.2% in 2017 to 2.1% in 2021.
 By 2022, this percentage is negative, at 1.4%, in order to make room for mandatory expenditure.